christophemarois/fretboard/README.md

 ### Upcoming

-* Note names from catalog
-* Fix tuning enharmonics
+* Diagram font fixes + fixes to alterations (♯♭)
+* Fix to guitar functions where it displays "B" instead of the function
 * Mobile layout
-* Diagram font fixes + fixes to alterations (♯♭)
 * State preservation across refreshes
-* Better chord catalog selection
+* Note names from catalog